datalab-org/datalab/pydatalab/docs/plugins.md

     }
     ```

-Custom types must use a `type` value that does not collide with a built-in type.
 Fields tagged with `json_schema_extra={"datalab_include_field_in_summary": True}` are additionally included in item list/summary responses.
 A worked example of both a `Sample` subclass and a standalone `Item` subclass lives at `pydatalab/src/pydatalab/models/_example_custom.py`.

+### What belongs in a custom item type

+Custom item types are for metadata that describes the item itself, and in particular for values recorded for *every* item of that type:

+- **Intrinsic properties of the thing**: dimensions, a supplier batch number, an electrode loading.
+- **Input parameters of how it was made**: the settings of a synthesis or fabrication step (temperature, duration, atmosphere).
+- **High-level results that are always measured**: a single summary number per item — a capacity, a purity, a yield.

+Data with one value per file, per scan or per cycle belongs in a [data block](blocks/index.md) instead: a block can be attached many times, whereas a field exists exactly once per item.
+Similarly, anything with its own identity or provenance (a precursor batch, a piece of equipment) is better modelled as its own item and linked via a relationship.
+As a rule of thumb, if you would want to *filter* the item list by it, it is a field on the item type; if you would want to *plot* it, it is probably block data.

+!!! note "Extending nested fields is future work"
+    Custom types can add new fields, including nested models of their own, but
+    extending the structured fields that built-in models already define (e.g.
+    adding a field to the entries of `synthesis_constituents`) is not yet
+    supported.

+!!! warning "Backend-only for now"
+    The web UI does not yet render bespoke fields or provide tailored
+    create/edit forms for custom types, so custom fields are readable and
+    writable through the API but do not appear in item detail pages.

 Eventually, such item types will allow for rich descriptions of unitful quantites, semantic annotations and URIs for fields, and cross-linking between items via custom relationships.

-!!! warning "Backend-only for now"
-    Custom item type support is currently backend-only: the web UI does not yet
-    render bespoke fields or provide tailored create/edit forms for custom types.

 ## Plugin installation